alisha971/AI-plays-Flappy-Bird/README.md

 This project demonstrates the implementation of NEAT algorithm, which showcases how the algorithm can learn in any environment and exhibit a desired behaviour i.e. navigating the Flappy bird through the course endlessly.

+My contribution to the project was to build the Flappy Bird game, while my team worked on the algorithm.

 > How_Flappy_bird_implements_NEAT_algorithm?